 So I asked myself "Where is this coming from?"
 And after a few steps, the bottom line that was revealed was the belief that life is painful.
 Now that belief may have been formed in the birth canal, yet the belief was still present many decades later.
 It had never been canceled!
 So, I now affirm "LIFE IS JOYOUS!
 LIFE IS PLEASANT!
 LIFE IS SWEET!"

 Tracking Down Unsupportive Beliefs

-The idea of this process is to use it to track down unsupportive beliefs.
+The idea of this process is to use it to track down beliefs that do not support you.
 You'll find them behind every unpleasant encounter or mood.
-One thing to be careful of.
-When you ask "Where is this coming from?" -- make sure your answers deal with you!
+One thing to be careful of: When you ask "Where is this coming from?" -- make sure your answers deal with you!
 Don't give as an answer, "It's because of Jack's behavior!"

 If the answer that you get lays the "blame" on someone else, then ask yourself what emotion or feeling that brings up in you and then ask where that feeling is coming from.
 The important thing is to focus on YOU.
 It is your beliefs that affect your attitude and your reality!

 If you believed that everyone in your life was supportive of you and loved you, then, whatever "Jack" did would not push your buttons.
 You would be secure in the knowledge that you are loved and worthy of love.
 Remember to look within yourself for the causes.
 If you throw the ball (blame) to someone else, you lose the power to change your life.

 When you take the time to reprogram your subconscious with new, positive, and empowering bottom lines, you become much happier with the outcome.

 What is the new bottom line?
 We deserve to be happy and fulfilled!
 We are loved!
 We are loving and lovable beings with many gifts to share with the world.